tkozemzak/movie-search/README.md

 ISSUES:

-1. Pagination is causing an issue with React Router The above error occurred in the <Router.Consumer> component:
+1. FIXED - Pagination is causing an issue with React Router The above error occurred in the <Router.Consumer> component: